russ-hensel/qt_by_example/README.md

 will not be entangled in a larger environment.
 A break button on each tab will break you into the code in the tab you are viewing.
 In Spyder ( and I think other IDEs ) this will also open an editor at the break point, making it really easy to find the code that the tab illustrates.
+Once in the debug mode you can set additional breakpoints ( at least in Spyder ) and continue debuggin even if you did not start the app in the debugger.
 This plan will largely replace the old plan ( below ) although the tab code will remain largely the same.

 The old plan for this is to have a small number of applications that illustrate the